LiquidGalaxyLAB/reforestation-assistant-simulator/README.md

 ### Step 1: Download apk

-Download the apk file from this repository and save it to your device
+Download the apk file from [this repository]() or the [shared drive folder](https://drive.google.com/drive/folders/16yQr1vyfkY4nVqhDR_kzpLMki1UTQzkL?usp=sharing) and save it to your device

 ### Step 2: Install